Guantanamo military commission: Public access limitations

 In practice, there are significant limitations associated with most of these access methods.
 Through the Fiscal Year 2018 National Defense Authorization Act, Congress required the Government Accountability Office (GAO) to study the feasibility and advisability of expanding access to military commissions proceeding that are open to the public.
 GAO published its report in February, 2019.
 Its findings included:

-In-person viewing requires travel to Guantanamo, is limited to a narrow set of stakeholders, and is otherwise significantly burdensome in a number of respects.
+In-person viewing

 Travel to Guantanamo is onerous, and logistics once there are difficult.
 The military commissions courtroom gallery limits attendance to 52 seats.
 Moreover, GAO notes that "while selected victims and family members and non-government stakeholders are able to view proceedings in-person [at Guantanamo] the vast majority of the general public cannot, due to DOD policy."

-The five CCTV sites are all located on military bases on the East Coast, significantly limiting access for both victims and their family members and the general public.
+Remote viewing

 GAO noted that "victims and their family members are located throughout the world or are concentrated in areas of the United States that are a significant distance from one of these five locations."
 Moreover, some victims and family members reported that they or their relatives have been denied access to certain of the sites because, "according to DOD, they did not meet the department's definition of a victim or family member."

-Many court documents are not timely posted on the Office of Military Commissions website.
+Timeliness of publishing documents

 By regulation, the Defense Department is supposed to post court documents on the Office of Military Commissions website generally no later than 15 business days after they have been filed in court.
 However, GAO found that "DOD has generally not met this standard for the timely posting of documents, which substantially limits public access to information about proceedings."
 A sampling of over 11,000 filings from a six-month period in 2018 showed that, save for unofficial court transcripts from open hearing, filings were not posted until "almost four months to more than five months past DOD's timeliness standard."

-An enormous amount of information involved in commission proceedings remains secret, especially information related to post-9/11 U.S. torture.
+Secrecy

 Defense Department officials told GAO that "unlike most—if not all—federal criminal trials or courts-martial, commissions' court documents and proceedings regularly involve an unprecedented amount of classified information that cannot be shared with the public.
 For example, DOD officials told us that a substantial amount of evidence used in the commissions' proceedings relates to partially-classified activities conducted by intelligence agencies outside the department—such as the Central Intelligence Agency's former Rendition, Detention, and Interrogation Program."

 Consistent with GAO's findings, on August 4, 2021, 75 Members of Congress wrote to President Biden urging greater transparency in the military commissions process.